-Public Markets: The Emerging Investment Manager aspirational policy goal for public market asset classes is 10%.
+Public Markets: The Emerging Investment Manager policy goal for public market asset classes is no less than 10%, provided that Staff and the appropriate fund consultant have determined that the emerging manager return and risk characteristics of the mandate under consideration are no less favorable than comparable, non-emerging investment manager opportunities available for that mandate.
+During the presentation of the Annual Emerging Manager Report, Staff will report and explain any differences between the policy goal and actual reported exposures; and further explain any Staff and Consultant initiatives planned for the next year in order to achieve the policy goal.
 Two metrics will be calculated at least annually to compare actual results versus the goal: 1) Asset Class Metric: total market value of all emerging investment managers accounts within a respective public market asset class divided by total market value of the respective public market asset class; and 2) Manager Search Metric: total dollars approved for contract with an Emerging Manager(s) divided by the total dollars approved for funding the respective investment manager search.

-Private Markets: The Emerging Investment Manager aspirational policy goal for private market asset classes is 10%.
+Private Markets: The Emerging Investment Manager policy goal for private market asset classes is no less than 10%, provided that Staff and the appropriate fund consultant have determined that the emerging manager return and risk characteristics of the mandate under consideration are no less favorable than comparable, non-emerging investment manager opportunities available for that mandate.
+During the presentation of the Annual Emerging Manager Report, Staff will report and explain any differences between the policy goal and actual reported exposures; and further explain any Staff and Consultant initiatives planned for the next year in order to achieve the policy goal.
 Two metrics will be calculated at least annually to compare actual results versus the goal: 1) Asset Class Metric: total dollar commitments of all emerging investment manager partnerships within a respective asset class divided by the total dollar market value of the respective asset class; and 2) Manager Search Metric: total dollar commitments provided to Emerging Managers within a specific private market asset class divided by the total dollar value of all investment commitments in the same private market asset class over rolling 36-month periods.

-C. Emerging Investment Manager Minimum Criteria
+C. Emerging Investment Manager Criteria

-The following minimum criteria for firms to qualify as LACERS Emerging Investment Manager status under this Policy are as follows:
+The following are criteria for firms to gain status at LACERS as an Emerging Investment Manager:

-- 1. Public Market Asset Classes U.S. Equities, Non-US Equities, Core Fixed Income - a) The firm will have no more than \$2 billion in total firm assets under management at the time of hire. - b) The firm must have a minimum of \$50 million assets under management in the strategy being considered. - c) The firm must have been in existence for a minimum of one year. - d) The portfolio manager must have a minimum of five years of verifiable experience managing the strategy being considered.
-The experience must include a GIPS-compliant performance track history attributable to the portfolio manager for the most recent 36-month period of the five-year verifiable experience requirement. - e) No person or entity, other than the principals and/or employees of the firm, shall own more than forty-nine percent (49%) interest of the firm. - f) At the time of hire, funding in the investment strategy shall not exceed 20% of the total strategy AUM at the time of actual funding.
+- 1. Public Market Asset Classes U.S. Equities, Non-US Equities, Core Fixed Income, Credit Opportunities, and Real Assets - a) Firm Assets Under Management: The firm will have no more than \$2 billion in total firm assets under management at the time of hire. - b) Strategy Assets Under Management: The firm must have a minimum of \$50 million assets under management in the strategy being considered. - c) Formation Date: The firm, if formed as a result of an organizational spin-out of at least a majority of the key investment team senior-level professionals, must have been in existence for a minimum of six months based on the entity's legal formation documents; otherwise the firm must have been in existence for a minimum of one year based on the entity's legal formation documents. - d) Track Record: The portfolio manager must have a minimum of five years of verifiable experience managing the strategy being considered.
+The experience must include a GIPS-compliant performance track history attributable to the portfolio manager for the most recent 36-month period of the five-year verifiable experience requirement. - e) Firm Ownership: No person or entity, other than the principals and/or employees of the firm, shall own more than forty-nine percent (49%) interest of the firm.